-Reishi mushrooms, also commonly known as ling zhi mushrooms are woody mushrooms that grow on wood and decaying trees.
+Reishi mushrooms, also known as ling zhi mushrooms, are woody mushrooms that grow on wood and decaying trees.
 While they grow in several colors, red reishi mushrooms are the ones most commonly claimed to have health benefits.
 They’ve been used in traditional Chinese medicine for centuries to reduce symptoms of aging like high blood pressure, liver problems, and arthritis.
-More recently, reishi mushrooms have been researched regarding anti-inflammatory and immune-boosting benefits which are said to help with cancer treatment.
+More recently, reishi mushrooms have been investigated for their anti-inflammatory and immune-boosting benefits, which are said to help boost cancer treatments.

 image: Jeff Moore via Flickr

 Reishi mushrooms are thought to protect against inflammation, fatigue, liver problems, diabetes, tumor growth and cancer, heart disease, depression, asthma, viruses, frequent infections, and more.
 While there isn’t much research on the long-term health benefits of reishi mushrooms yet, several small short-term studies have found them to be beneficial.
 That’s what could make these medicinal mushrooms such an exciting addition to your health and wellness plan.